Rebate store inspection checklist

-Once a business submits a rebate user application, their rebate store has to pass an initial customs rebate store inspection.
+Once a business submits a rebate user application, its rebate store has to pass an initial customs rebate store inspection.

 The following checklist outlines what the customs inspector will look for during his inspection: